 So, consider these practical tips…

-- Since compared to meat, vegetable protein tends to be incomplete (deficient in certain essential amino acids), you may wish to favor brands that derive most of their protein from animal sources
+- Since compared to meat, vegetable protein tends to be incomplete (deficient in certain essential amino acids), you may wish to favor recipes that derive most of their protein from animal sources

-- Favor brands that don’t list pea protein or other plant protein concentrates among their first few ingredients
+- Favor recipes that don’t list pea protein or other plant protein concentrates among their first few ingredients

-- Avoid brands that use ingredient splitting to hide the fact that their recipes are dominated by non-meat items… like corn, rice or legumes
+- Avoid recipes that use ingredient splitting to hide the fact that their formulas are dominated by plant-based meat protein substitutes

 - Confused about grain-free?
 Consider switching your dog to a quality food that contains grain

 - Focus on the recipe.
 Not the brand.
 To satisfy consumer demand, companies sometimes replace the meat in certain products with cheaper, plant protein alternatives.
 Yet many brands still offer other recipes with superior, meat-rich designs

 - Don’t put all your eggs in one basket.
 Diversify.
 Since no dog food can ever be perfect, consider using diet rotation to lower the risk of endlessly feeding your pet the same imperfect product